kmc-jp/n64-emu/README.md

 ## Build

-We do not distribute pre-build binaries.
+We do not distribute pre-built binaries.
-You need to build from source.
+Sorry!

 ### Prerequisites